Kornelch/ChroTeMoVi/README.md

 ## Repository structure
 * ChroTeMo_v_X - folder contains files of Modeller in version X
 * ChroTeVi_v_X - folder contains files of Viewer in version X
-* _ChroTeMoVi_suite_latest - this folder contains the newest versions of files.
+* _ChroTeMoVi_suite_latest - this folder contains the newest versions of script files and exemplary model files.
 This is what you need if you want to use this software.

 Files in the repository: